abdullahalakbarli/javaScript/README.md

-# javaScript
+# JavaScript for Cybersecurity

-Exploring JavaScript through a cybersecurity lens – DOM, events, and XSS payloads.
+Exploring JavaScript through a **cybersecurity lens** – focusing on DOM, events, and XSS payloads.

-JavaScript for Cybersecurity
-A personal learning repository where I explore JavaScript fundamentals with a focus on cybersecurity concepts like XSS, DOM manipulation, events, and browser APIs.
+A personal learning repository where I explore JavaScript fundamentals with a focus on cybersecurity concepts like **XSS**, **DOM manipulation**, **events**, and **browser APIs**.

+---

-📌 Goals
+## 📌 Goals
-Strengthen my JavaScript knowledge.
+- Strengthen my JavaScript knowledge.
-Understand how web security vulnerabilities (like XSS) work.
+- Understand how web security vulnerabilities (like **XSS**) work.
-Build small, hands-on examples for practice.
+- Build small, hands-on examples for practice.

+---

-📂 Contents
+## 📂 Contents

-learning/ → JavaScript Fundamentals\n
+- `learning/` → JavaScript fundamentals
-dom/ → Working with HTML elements, events, and the DOM. xss/ → Simple payloads and examples for learning. notes/ → Short notes & snippets about security and JS tricks.
+- `dom/` → Working with HTML elements, events, and the DOM
+- `xss/` → Simple payloads and examples for learning
+- `notes/` → Short notes & snippets about security and JS tricks

+---

+> **Note:** This repository is for **learning and educational purposes only**.
+Use responsibly and never test on systems without permission.